+Where is the Fillet yield (FY)

 DISCUSSION

 During this study, variations in the sizes of the sampled fishes were observed.
 The observed variations in these sizes with respect to the length and weight could be due to the interplay of certain factors such as nutritional, physiological, biotic and climatic factors affecting the growth of the fish.
 A similar observation was made by [11], who reported different variations in length and weight of moonfish from the Makoko fish market in Lagos and attributed these variations to the interplay of factors (nutritional, physiological, biotic and climatic factors) affecting growth.